csc-ubc-okanagan/R-Python-Blog/README.md

 2. Type ```git commit -m "MESSAGE"```
 3. Type ```git push```

 For more basic GitHub commands and workflow learnings, visit [this link here.](https://docs.github.com/en/get-started/using-git/about-git)

+# Using the Repo to Update the Blog

 ## Writing A Post